-Based on our findings in the report “When Street Harassment Comes Indoors,” we recommend that policy-makers and service providers invest in the following solutions to combat street harassment.
+Based on our findings in the report “When Street Harassment Comes Indoors,” we recommend that policymakers and service providers invest in these solutions to combat harassment.

-- Make available and engage consultants (such as Hollaback!) who can help guide organizations as they institute policies and practices regarding street harassment.
+- Engage consultants (such as Hollaback!) to guide your organization as it creates policies and practices regarding harassment.

-- Provide routine trainings and webinars for businesses, schools, nonprofits, and unions on street harassment and how to intervene safely if you witness street harassment.
+- Provide routine trainings for businesses, schools, nonprofits, and unions on harassment and bystander intervention.

 - Hold community safety audits in high-density harassment areas.
-Safety audits are a United Nations recognized best practice for assessing the level of safety from gender-based violence in a community
+The United Nations recognizes safety audits as a best practice for assessing safety from gender-based violence in a community.

-- Engage the local business community to train proprietors and staff about street harassment and how to respond to reports of harassment.
+- Engage the local business community to train proprietors and staff to respond to reports of harassment.

-- Incorporate an anti-street harassment curriculum into middle and high school curricula
+- Incorporate an anti-harassment curriculum into middle and high school curricula.

-- Create public service announcements that work on educating both targets of harassment and bystanders to encourage engagement and reporting.
-These PSAs should be featured in heavily trafficked spaces, including bus stops and subways.
+- Create public service announcements that educate targets of harassment as well as bystanders and encourage engagement and reporting.
+Display these PSAs in heavily trafficked spaces, including bus stops and subways.

-- Train emergency operators (such as 911) and information operators (such as 311 in NYC) on how to respond to and effectively track reports of street harassment.
+- Train emergency and information operators (such as 911 and 311, respectively) to respond to and effectively track reports of harassment.

-- Connect existing reporting mechanisms, such as Hollaback!’s free iPhone and Droid apps, to the city’s information system to allow for increased ease of reporting (this has already been done in NYC).
+- Connect existing reporting mechanisms, such as the Hollaback!’s App, to the city’s information system.
+This has already facilitated easier reporting in New York City.

-- Incorporate questions on the prevalence and impact of street harassment incorporated into existing measures, such as the Department of Health’s annual Community Health Survey.
+- Incorporate questions on the prevalence and impact of harassment into existing measures, such as the Department of Health’s annual Community Health Survey.